Suffocation Mate

 What two pieces deliver the suffocation mate?

 • A bishop and a knight (Correct) - Correct.
-The suffocation mate is delivered by a bishop (giving check) and a knight (controlling escape squares), working together against a king trapped by its own pieces.
+The suffocation mate is delivered by a knight (giving check) and a bishop (covering the escape squares from a distance), working together against a king trapped by its own pieces.

 • A rook and a knight - A rook and knight combination describes the Arabian mate or hook mate.
 The suffocation mate specifically uses a bishop and knight as the attacking pieces.